ibm-cloud-docs/openshift/openshift_images.md

 ## Referring to the image pull secret in your pod deployment
 {: #pod_imagePullSecret}

 If the cluster administrator did not [store the image pull secret in the Kubernetes service account](/docs/openshift?topic=openshift-registry#use_imagePullSecret), all deployments that do not specify a service account cannot use the image pull secret to deploy containers.
 Instead, you can define an image pull secret in your pod deployment.
-When you refer to the image pull secret in a pod deployment, the image pull secret is valid for this pod only and cannot be shared across pods in the OpenShift project.
+When you refer to the image pull secret in a pod deployment, the image pull secret is valid for this pod only and cannot be shared across pods in the {{site.data.keyword.openshiftshort}} project.
 {: shortdesc}

 Before you begin:
-* [Create an image pull secret](/docs/openshift?topic=openshift-registry#other) to access images in other registries or OpenShift projects other than `default`.
+* [Create an image pull secret](/docs/openshift?topic=openshift-registry#other) to access images in other registries or {{site.data.keyword.openshiftshort}} projects other than `default`.
 * [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

 Steps: